DrugLib.com — Drug Information Portal

 - Individuals with serious heart problems such as those who have had a heart attack,

-high blood pressure, or other heart problems
+uncontrolled high blood pressure, or other heart problems

 - Patients that weigh > 231-275 pounds (105-125 kg) AND have a body mass index (BMI) >

-30 AND have 3 or more of the risk factors below: (a) Strong family history of coronary heart disease (CHD) which includes 2 or more first-degree relatives with CHD or family history of early CHD at age < 55 for male relatives or < 65 for female relatives (b) People with abnormal total cholesterol and/or sub fractions (uncontrolled hypercholesterolemia) (c) Diabetes (d) Hypertension (e) Smoking
+30 AND have 3 or more of the risk factors below: (a) Strong family history of coronary heart disease (CHD) which includes 2 or more first-degree relatives with CHD or family history of early CHD at age < 55 for male relatives or < 65 for female relatives (b) Individuals with abnormal total cholesterol and/or sub fractions (uncontrolled hypercholesterolemia) (c) Diabetes (d) Hypertension (e) Smoking

 Locations and Contacts